Summary

 No eco rating

-The Hyundai i20 N has not been lab tested by Green NCAP.
-This is a new initiative, launched in 2018 as a sister organisation to Euro NCAP.
+As of January 2025, the Hyundai i20 N has not been lab tested by Green NCAP.

 Reliability data provided exclusively for The Car Expert by MotorEasy